-Spend your summer volunteering in the Seychelles, a group of tropical islands in the Indian Ocean near Madagascar.
-You’ll be based on Curieuse Island, which is a protected natural park and an ideal place to work with local plants and animals.
+Spend your summer volunteering in Seychelles, a group of tropical islands in the Indian Ocean near Madagascar.
+You’ll be volunteering on Curieuse Island, which is a protected natural park and an ideal place to work with local plants and animals.
 Surrounded by some of the most beautiful scenery in the world, you and your group will take part in critical research and conservation efforts as well as contribute to the long-term survival of endangered species like the giant tortoise and Coco de Mer palm trees.
 This is your opportunity to learn from a team of experienced staff and support the development of new conservation policies.

-Your journey will begin in New York City, where you’ll meet the other members of your group.
-Then you’ll travel together with your group leader to the Seychelles Airport, near the capital city of Victoria.
+Your journey will begin in New Your City, where you’ll meet the other members of the group.
+Then you’ll travel together with your group leader to the airport at Praslin Island.
 You’ll be welcomed by local staff and take a ferry to Praslin Island.
 Once you settle in, you'll attend an orientation and dive straight into the details of your volunteer project.
 As you take in the natural beauty of this pristine destination, you may have the chance to taste some tropical fruits or munch on local dishes like coconut fish curry.

 Under the guidance of experienced staff and volunteers, you'll gain experience with land, animal, marine, and plant conservation methods.
 You’ll spend most of your time in the forests and on the beaches of Curieuse Island.
-You and your group will get involved in conservation efforts for endangered plant and animal colonies, including flora re-vegetation, beach clean-ups, and environmental education classes.
+You and your group will get involved in conservation efforts for endangered plant and animal species, including flora re-vegetation, beach clean-ups, and environmental education classes.
 Your volunteer work will likely focus on surveying Mangrove trees and Coco de Mer palm trees, which are a beautiful and unique part of the island environment.
 You may also survey local wildlife like the Giant Tortoise and the coral reef in the surrounding waters.